 In summary, we have shown that neutrinos can condense via gravitational interactions and undergo chiral symmetry breaking.
 To do so, we treat gravity as an effective quantum field theory and solve the Schwinger-Dyson equations to find a non-trivial vacuum.
 The true vacuum is recovered in two ways: the first through iteratively solving the SDE and the second from making an Ansatz for the kernel of $\beta$.
 In the minimal setup, the scale of the condensation is found to be close to the Planck scale and new degrees of freedom beyond the Standard Model particle content are required.
 Interestingly, new physics is required to explain neutrino mass scale in this framework: the Standard Model in addition to gravity is insufficient to explain neutrino masses.
-An important point to note is this calculation demonstrates a common neutrino mass scale may be gravitationally induced; however, in order to reproduce oscillation data a further mechanism is required to break the mass degeneracy.
+An important point to note is that this calculation demonstrates a common neutrino mass scale may be gravitationally induced; however, to reproduce oscillation data, a further mechanism is required to break the mass degeneracy.